skytreader/test-of-titans/readme.markdown

 `include-case-count` is a boolean flag that specifies whether we include the `case-count` in the output or not.

+`case-sep` specifies the character used to join testcases.
+This is a newline by default.

 `case-format` describes a test case.
 The value is a list, containing specifications on the lines that will comprise the test case.
 The possible values are described